ogc1231/comprehensible-spanish-frontend/README.md

 - **Confirmation Prompt**: The modal displays the question to the user – "Are you sure you want to delete this comment/resource?" or "Are you sure you want to log out?" – ensuring the user is aware of the consequenses when deleting a comment/resource or logging out.
 It also help to prevent accidently deletion or log out.

 - **User Actions**:
   - **Cancel**: A "Cancel" button allows the user to dismiss the modal without performing any action.
-This triggers the `handleClose` callback when clicked and the user will stay on the detail element (match or gun object), where he came from.
+This triggers the `handleClose` callback when clicked and the user will stay on the detail element (resource, comment or logout), where he came from.
   - **Delete/Log out**: The "Delete/Log out" button confirms the users intention to delete/logout.
 Clicking this button triggers the `onConfirm` callback and will delete the object or log out the user. `onConfirm` is handleSignOut log out and handleDelete for resources and comments.

 ### `MoreDropdown.js`
 The `MoreDropdown` component, provides a dropdown menu represented by three vertical dots visible on any content, only to the owner of a resource, comment or profile , can edit it.
 On the profile the users can use the dropdown to access edit profile, change username and change password.
 On a resource created by the user the dropdown provides access to edit resource and delete resource.
 On a comment made by the user the dropdown has the options of edit or delete comment.

 - **ThreeDots**: This is a custom toggle for the dropdown menu.
 The use of `React.forwardRef` ensures that the dropdown gets access to the DOM for positioning.